Roadside Quick Fix Guide for Bicycles

 Xiaochu was there to greet me and take pictures.
 I followed the procedures to receive my certificate and trophy.
 It was 2:00 a.m., and I managed to finish this ride in 26 hours.
 The next morning, when I woke up, I learned that Jeff and Hsuny had also made it within 28 hours.

-Road Conditions for Cyclists in Taiwan – How to check the lastest information
+Road Conditions for Cycling in Taiwan – How to Check the Latest Information

 The roads in Taiwan are exceptionally well-maintained.
 In cases where damages are caused by earthquakes and typhoons, repairs are swiftly carried out, ensuring that roads, including those for cycling around the islands, are quickly restored.
 However, in some remote areas, such as the mountains, road repairs can be more challenging and may take longer.

 During the repair period, some roads may be temporarily closed, while others may allow passage only during specific windows of time, potentially interrupting our rides.
-To ensure smooth cycling through these areas, it is crucial to check the website of the Directorate General of Highways, which provides a ‘Provincial Highway Real-time Information Service.’
+To ensure smooth cycling through these areas, it is crucial to check the website of the Highway Bureau MOTC, which provides a ‘Provincial Highway Real-time Information Service.’

 • Click on the “Switch Language” at the top right corner to change the interface to English